Growth Asset Category Investment Policy Statement

 Overall, the Growth asset category will maintain varying levels of liquidity based on the underlying sub-asset classes:

-Global Equity and Public Credit
+Global Equity and Liquid Credit

-Investments in public equity and public credit markets offer varying degrees of liquidity depending on region, market capitalization for equities, and bond sector; however, liquidity is generally high relative to other asset classes.
+Investments in public equity and liquid credit markets offer varying degrees of liquidity depending on region, market capitalization for equities, and bond sector; however, liquidity is generally high relative to other asset classes.
 In public equities, larger capitalization stocks generally have higher average daily volumes and a greater number of trading intermediaries and therefore offer higher liquidity levels than smaller capitalization stocks.

 Among investment vehicles, investing through separate accounts typically offer the highest liquidity, as the underlying assets are owned by SCERS, and are held at SCERS’ custodian.
 While the underlying assets of commingled funds offer high liquidity, there is the potential for less immediate liquidity when redeeming assets from a commingled fund.
 This liquidity can vary from immediate to monthly liquidity, depending on the structure of the fund.

-Private Equity and Private Credit
+Private Equity and Illiquid/Private Credit

 Private equity investments are illiquid and typically have long expected holding periods such as 10-13 years.
 Investments are typically held until maturity and selling prior to maturity may result in realizing a sales price that reflects a discount to fair market value.

-Private credit investments are illiquid and typically have longer expected holding periods such as 5-12 years.
+Private credit investments are illiquid and typically have long expected holding periods such as 5-12 years.
 While the majority of investments are tied to coupon payments and cash distributions are returned to investors on a quarterly basis, most investments are held until maturity or full repayment and selling an interest in a fund prior to maturity may result in realizing a sales price that reflects a discount to fair market value.

 8. Distributed Securities